 The first thing you’ll want to get your hands on is of course, the textbook, Essentials of Strength Training and Conditioning: 4th Edition.

-The NSCA textbook is a robust and comprehensive knowledge resource.
+The CSCS textbook is a robust and comprehensive knowledge resource.
 It provides college level, medical grade insight into exercise, strength and conditioning concepts.

 The best and true way to really get a jump on CSCS exam prep is to practice the exam and have something that guides you through its content.